JosephSamela/text.npr.org-daily-article-downloader/README.md

 # text.npr.org-daily-article-downloader

+Need news from the USA?
+Whatever your reason (archive, offline reading, tickerboard displays, etc.) get fresh news stories from National Public Radio in plaintext.
 This shell script downloads articles from the frontpage of [https://text.npr.org](https://text.npr.org) as individual `.txt` files.

 ## Setup